ntaylorwss/pavlov/README.md

 The parameters for each model are specified in the documentation and docstrings.

-One core concept of KerasGym is that the feature extraction component of a neural network should be separated from the action selection component; for this reason, all classes for RL algorithms will expect to be given a headless Keras computation graph, or `kerasgym.models.Topology`, as input.
+One core concept of Pavlov is that the feature extraction component of a neural network should be separated from the action selection component; for this reason, all classes for RL algorithms will expect to be given a headless Keras computation graph, or `pavlov.models.Topology`, as input.

 ### Custom Model Configuration
 To write an entirely customized Keras model graph, do the following:

-1. Start your new model class (let's call it `MyModel`), and have it inherit the `kerasgym.models.topology.Topology` base class:
+1. Start your new model class (let's call it `MyModel`), and have it inherit the `pavlov.models.topology.Topology` base class:
-    - e.g. `class MyModel(kerasgym.models.topology.Topology):`
+    - e.g. `class MyModel(pavlov.models.topology.Topology):`
 2. Override the method `define_graph(self, ...)`, filling in `...` with whatever parameters your configuration requires, e.g. `dense_layer_sizes`.
 Alternatively, you can have no parameters:
     - e.g. `def define_graph(self, dense_layer_sizes, activation, weight_initializer):`
 3. Initialize a new instance of your model class by passing your arguments for the parameters you provided in the declaration of `define_graph`: